cicnavi/wp-aaieduhr-auth/readme.txt

 4. Visit 'Settings > WP AAI@EduHr Auth' and enter appropriate parameters.
 (You can always edit these later.)

 == Changelog ==

+= 0.0.4 =
+* Fix Settings link so it's only rendered for this plugin.

 = 0.0.3 =
 * Disable local password manipulation when plugin is active.